 - It describes emergencies and non - emergencies.

 - It extends custody, treatment plan, guardianship and conservatorship orders, and

-- 72 hour Care and Protection hearings will be held over the phone or through video conference if you cannot wait to have the hearing until after April 6.
+- 72 hour Care and Protection hearings will be held over the phone or through video conference if you cannot wait to have the hearing until after July 1, 2020.